berriestrawberrie/GameAPI/README.md

 ## 💻 Using the App

-Run index.html file in the frontend folder.
+Run index.html file in the frontend folder or follow the terminal commands.

 ### 1. Start the App